Waithera-Kamau/Waithera-Kamau.github.io/index.md

 author_profile: true
 ---

-> Welcome to my digital home

-**I'm Cynthia Kamau, and I am a cybersecurity enthusiast**

 ## 🎯From Numbers to Impact
 At the World Food Programme, I didn't just analyze data—I traced the digital threads that connected donors to hungry families, logistics to life-saving supplies, and security protocols to the protection of the world's most vulnerable populations.